 2. Research design and methods by study

-Because of the subjective nature of these constructs, we will investigate them through first-hand accounts rather than observations or caregivers’ reports, and will use self-report measures, and structured and semi-structured interviews.
-While it is possible that autistic people in various levels of function may experience autism burnout and depression, only those who are cognitively able are capable of self- report.
-Moreover, literature suggests that autistic people who are cognitively able are more prone to STB.
-Therefore, the current study will address autistic people who are cognitively able (i.e ASD level 1).
-The main inclusion criteria for all studies will be a formal diagnosis of ASD with no intellectual impairment from a clinical psychologist or psychiatrist, according to DSM-5 criteria (APA, 2013).
-Proficiency in using

-the Hebrew language will be required as well.
-Individuals with co-morbidity of psychosis or drug abuse will be excluded from the study.
+Because of the subjective nature of the constructs under investigation, we will investigate them through first-hand accounts rather than observations or caregivers’ reports, and we will use self-report measures and structured and semi-structured interviews.
+Although it is possible that autistic people with various levels of functioning may experience autism burnout and depression, only those who are cognitively able are capable of self- report.
+Moreover, the literature suggests that autistic people who are cognitively able are more prone to STB.
+Therefore, the current study will address autistic people who are cognitively able (i.e., ASD level 1).
+The main inclusion criterion for all studies will be a formal diagnosis of ASD, with no intellectual impairment, from a clinical psychologist or psychiatrist, according to DSM-5 criteria (APA, 2013).
+Proficiency in Hebrew will be required as well.
+Individuals with co-morbidities of psychosis or drug abuse will be excluded from the study.
 Participants will be recruited using advertisements placed on social networks and in relevant organizations, such as "Alut", "Asperger Israel", "Reim", and "Bait Ehad" centers.

 Data for studies 1b, 2 and 3 will be collected together.
-Participants will be requested to fill a demographic questionnaire constructed specifically for this research.
+Participants will be requested to complete a demographic questionnaire constructed specifically for this research.

-Study 1 is a mixed methods study designed to explore how AB is experienced, its prevalence and potential overlaps/differences between AB and depression symptoms.
-It includes a presiding qualitative phase aimed at further unfolding the relatively new concept of AB, followed up by a quantitative phase aimed at identifying its borders in relation to the term “depression”.
+Study 1 is a mixed-methods study designed to explore how AB is experienced, its prevalence, and potential overlaps with and differences between AB and depression symptoms.
+It includes a initial qualitative phase aimed at further unpacking the relatively new concept of AB, followed by a quantitative phase aimed at identifying the relationship between AB and the term “depression”.

 Study 1a is an exploratory qualitative study designed to voice the lived experience of autistic individuals who have experienced AB.
-Twenty-five autistic adults will participate in semi structured in-depth interviews regarding their experience of AB.
+Twenty-five autistic adults will participate in in-depth, semi-structured interviews regarding their experience of AB.

 Measures

-The Autism-Spectrum Quotient (AQ; Baron-Cohen et al. 2001), is an autism screener to screen out for autism and has translation to Hebrew as well as Israeli psychometric properties (Golan et al., 2022).
+The Autism-Spectrum Quotient (AQ; Baron-Cohen et al. 2001), is an autism screener and has been translated to Hebrew.
+The psychometric properties of the Hebrew version have been examined, and it was found to be a reliable instrument for screening for autism (Golan et al., 2022).
 AQ quantifies autistic traits in adults and is used to define autism severity.
 The 50 items are rated on a 4- point scale.
-AQ will be used as an autism screen people who are not autistics.
+We will use the AQ to screen out people who are not autistic.

-Interviews- Semi structured in-Depth interviews of autistic young adults will be used to investigate their AB experience, how does it is similar or different from depression experience, what factors they perceive as promoting or inhibiting AB, and how it affects their behaviors and participation in everyday life.
+Interviews.
+In-depth, semi structured interviews autistic young adults will be used to investigate their AB experience, the extent to which it is similar or different from their depression experience, the factors they perceive as promoting or inhibiting AB, and how it affects their behaviors and participation in everyday life.

 Procedure:

-Participants will be recruited via social media and autism community forums online.
-The call for participation in this study will invite to the study formally diagnosed autistic people who have experienced AB.
+Participants will be recruited via social media and online autism community forums.
+The call for participation will invite formally diagnosed autistic people who have experienced AB.
 Following recruitment, autism diagnosis will be confirmed using The Autism-Spectrum Quotient (AQ), short form.

-Interviews will be conducted by the researchers in a session lasting approximately one hour, by zoom or face to face according to the participant’s preference, and the location of the interview will be determined according to the convenience of the participants.
+Interviews will be conducted by the researchers in a session lasting approximately one hour, by zoom or face to face according to each participant’s preference, and the location of the interview will be determined according to the convenience of the participants.

-Interviews will be recorded and transcribed for content analysis.
-A thematic analysis will be used to identify, analyze, and report key themes that emerged from the interviews.
+Interviews will be recorded and transcribed.
+Thematic analysis will be used to identify, analyze, and report key themes that emerge from the interviews.

 Participants will receive gift-vouchers as compensation for their time.
-Interviews will be recorded

 Study 1b is a quantitative study that will examine the sub-categories of symptoms of AB and depression.

-Participants will include 200 autistic adults (autism level-1) that are eligible to give consent.
+Participants will include 200 autistic adults (autism level 1) that are eligible to give consent.
 Measures: